Tudat/tudat/_sources/tutorials/jsonInterface/tutorials/perturbedSatellite/index.rst.txt

 Third Bodies
 ************

 The addition of third bodies is very straight-forward.
 Firstly, we need to add these extra bodies to the simulation.
-Since we do not have any specific request for these bodies, we can simply load the default settings for each of the extra bodies we need, i.e., Sun, Moon, Mars and Venus.
+Since we do not have any specific request for these bodies, we can simply load the default settings for each of the bodies we need, i.e., for Sun, Moon, Mars and Venus.
 Therefore, under the key :jsonkey:`bodies` we can add, taking the Sun as example:

    .. code-block:: json